mjo22/cryojax/README.md

 conda create -n cryojax -c conda-forge python=3.10
 ```

-I recommend using `python=3.10` because of recent features and best practices in type checking, but all that is necessary is `python>=3.7` for [dataclasses](https://docs.python.org/3/library/dataclasses.html) support.
+Note that `python>=3.10` is required because of recent features in [dataclasses](https://docs.python.org/3/library/dataclasses.html) support.
 Custom dataclasses that are safe to pass to `jax` are heavily used in this library!

 Then, modify the [tensorflow installation](https://www.tensorflow.org/install/pip) instructions to install version 2.11.x.
 As I'm writing this, `tensorflow-nufft` supports up to version 2.11.x, which is tested on `3.7<=python<=3.10`. `tensorflow>=2.12.x` and `python>=3.11` may not be supported.